alex-strobel/DPP-LabManual/Research/Communication/Publications/Reference-Management.md

 }
 ```

 A BibTeX library can be easily written by hand, having the respective references saved on your computer.
 Yet, most publishers offer the opportunity to save references to articles in BibTeX format, so there are only minimal edits needed when you paste the downloaded references into your BibTeX library.
+Also, you can fetch BibTeX formatted references using JabRef (see below) or import them from Endnote via the BibTeX Export output style that can be downloaded from the Endnote web site: <https://endnote.com/style_download/bibtex-export/>.
+Double-click it, which should load it into Endnote, and then (under Edit) set it as Output Citation Style.
+Then export your Endnote file via `File > Export` to the desired location (please note that if you want to keep the old name and save the BibTex file to the same folder as the original file this might not work.
+Therefore, choose another filename or folder).

 In your R Markdown document, you provide the name of the BibTeX library in the so-called YAML header via the `bibliography:` argument.
 The format of the citation is defined by a Citation Style Language file that needs to be provided in the YAML header as well via the `csl:` argument.
 As an example:

 ```
 ---